daniellopes04/ai-prolog/prolog-bratko/chapter1/README.md

 This chapter reviews basic mechanisms of Prolog through an example program.
 Altough the treatment is largely informal many important concepts are introduced.

-## 1.1 - An example program: defining family relations

-### Exercises
+## Exercises

-#### 1.1 Assuming the parent relation as defined in this section, what will be Prolog's answers to the followuing questions?
+### 1.1 Assuming the parent relation as defined in this section, what will be Prolog's answers to the followuing questions?

 (a) `?- parent(jim,X).`